progval/Supybot-plugins/SupyML/README.md

 <loop><onceif>boolean expression</onceif>statement</loop>
 ```

 The statement is expressed exactly once iff the boolean expression evaluates to true.
+(See above)

 Range loop
 ----------